simonrob/email-oauth2-proxy/README.md

 ## Getting started
 First, add configuration details for each account you want to use with the proxy in the file `emailproxy.config`.
 [Sample configurations](emailproxy.config) are provided for Office 365 and Gmail, but you will need to register a new [Microsoft identity](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) or [Google API](https://support.google.com/googleapi/answer/6158849) client to get started (or use an existing client ID and secret).

-While you are editing this file, check the default server details and edit appropriately - again, examples are provided for Office 365 and Gmail, but other services that use OAuth 2.0 should also work.
+While you are editing this file, check the default server details and edit appropriately - again, examples are provided for Office 365 and Gmail, but other services that use OAuth 2.0 should also work (please [report any bugs](https://github.com/simonrob/email-oauth2-proxy/issues)!).
+You can remove details for services you don't use, or add additional ones for any other OAuth 2.0 IMAP/SMTP servers you would like to use with the proxy.
+Multiple accounts with the same service can share the same server.

 Next, start the proxy: `python3 emailproxy.py` – a menu bar icon should appear.
-If you get `ModuleNotFoundError`, use `pip` to install any missing packages.
+If you get `ModuleNotFoundError`, use `pip3` to install any missing packages.

-Finally, open your email client and configure its IMAP details to match those set in the configuration file above.
-Typically this would be `localhost` on port `1433`.
-The local connection should be unencrypted, but the connection between the proxy and your email server is secure.
+Finally, open your email client and configure its server details to match those set in the configuration file.
+For example, using the sample Office 365 details, this would be `localhost` on port `1433` for IMAP and `localhost` on port `1587` for SMTP.
+The local connection in your email client should be configured as unencrypted, but the connection between the proxy and your email server is secured.

 The first time your email client makes a request you should see a notification about authentication.
-Click the `Authorise account...` option in the menu bar and follow the instructions to log in to your account.
+Click the `Authorise account...` option from the menu bar icon and follow the instructions to log in to your account.
 After authentication completes you should have IMAP/SMTP access to your account as normal.

 ## Running as a service/daemon